saedHasan/setup-jenkins-awsEC2/README.md

   b.
 Downloading and installing Jenkins.
   c.
 Configuring Jenkins.

-Step a : Connecting to your Linux instance
+Step a : Connecting to your Linux instance:

 There are four ways to connect to your EC2 ( EC2 Instance Connect , Session Manager , SSH Client and EC2 serial console ).
 In this tutorial we will use EC2 Instance Connect :